Skip to main content

 Causes of back pain in pregnancy

-Back pain is caused by changes happening to your body to accommodate your growing baby.
+Back pain is caused by changes happening in your body to accommodate your growing baby.

 • your posture changing to accommodate the increased weight you're carrying

-• changing hormones - these can make your pelvis and back feel weaker
+• your hormones changing - these can make your pelvis and back feel weaker

 • more pressure and less support for some joints in your back and pelvis